brambozz/dotfiles/README.md

 python-black
 python-language-server
 kak-lsp
+texlab
 ```

 Also [plug.kak](https://github.com/robertmeta/plug.kak) should be
 installed.
 Follow the instructions in the repository.

+After initial install, run `:plug-install` to install all plugins.

 Plugins that I want to check out: